-This course focuses on developing approaches to improve student performance in public high schools.
-Prof Wayne Sawyer, who has conducted extensive research in this area, is joined by senior, experienced teachers to share demonstrated, successful strategies and ideas for lifting achievement levels.
+This course focuses on developing approaches to lifting student achievement in the secondary setting.
+Prof Wayne Sawyer, who has conducted extensive research in this area, is joined by senior, experienced teachers, Jane Sherlock and Lisa Edwards, to share demonstrated, successful strategies and ideas for improving learning outcomes.
+Sessions will include discussion and activities around effective teaching and engagement, growing a culture of quality assessment and feedback, and the importance of collaboration within faculties.
 The course focuses on what individual teachers can do, what faculties can do and what whole school approaches are most successful.

 Completing a Lifting Achievement in Years 7-12 course before 31 July 2021 under NESA’s interim arrangements will contribute 5 hours of NSW Education Standards Authority (NESA) Accredited PD in the priority area of Delivery and assessment of NSW Curriculum addressing standard descriptors 1.1.2, 1.2.2, 1.5.2, 2.1.2, 2.2.2, 3.1.2, 3.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.